Contrast-Security-OSS/vulnpy/CONTRIBUTING.md

 1. Add a new file under trigger/ if the vulnerability you are adding doesn't have one already

-2. Add "do_vulnname_triggername" function in the vulnerability file.
-Note the function definition must be prefixed with "do_".
+2. Add "do_vulnname_triggername" function in the vulnerability file. **Note the function definition must be prefixed with "do_".**

-3. Add trigger name to TRIGGER_MAP.
-Note that at this time Vulnpy makes some assumptions about the trigger name strings so you may need to modify this string to use underscores or dashes.

-4. Add a new file under templates/fragments/vulnname.frag.html OR use the existing one to add a new fragment for the trigger.
+3. Add a new file under templates/fragments/vulnname.frag.html OR use the existing one to add a new fragment for the trigger.
 This step may be automated in the future.

-5. Add tests under trigger/ and for each of the frameworks to call the new trigger.
+4. Add tests under trigger/ and for each of the frameworks to call the new trigger.

 ## Regenerating Templates